In Memory of "Wausaunia" Rebecca Kellogg Ashley

 Erected 1909 by Tuscarora Chapter, D.A.R.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Sage Creek (approx. 1˝ miles away); History of Old Onaquaga Valley (approx. 1.7 miles away); Ouaquaga Bridge (approx. 1.7 miles away); Windsor (approx. 1.8 miles away); Robert Harpur (approx. 5.3 miles away); Binghamton and Upper Susquehanna (approx. 9.3 miles away); Pennsylvania (approx. 9.7 miles away in Pennsylvania); Starrucca Viaduct - The Bridge of Stone (approx. 9.8 miles away in Pennsylvania).
-Touch for a list and map of all markers in Windsor.
+Sage Creek (approx. 1˝ miles away); History of Old Onaquaga Valley (approx. 1.7 miles away); Ouaquaga Bridge (approx. 1.7 miles away); Windsor (approx. 1.8 miles away); Reticulated Giraffe (approx. 4.1 miles away); Robert Harpur

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 9, 2016, by Scott J. Payne of Deposit, New York.
-This page has been viewed 253 times since then and 3 times this year.
+It was originally submitted on May 9, 2016, by Scott J. Payne of Deposit, New York.
+This page has been viewed 383 times since then and 29 times this year.
 Photos: 1, 2, 3. submitted on May 9, 2016, by Scott J. Payne of Deposit, New York. • Bill Pfingsten was the editor who published this page.